Community Development and Inclusive Leadership Bachelor of Science Degree

 Politics and the Life Sciences

-This course examines the intersection between politics and the life sciences.
-The course will examine the biological approach to human behavior, paying special attention to the implications of biological explanations of behavior for political systems.
-Topics to be covered may include the biological approach to morality, law, and international conflict, as well as the political and policy implications of new research in the biological sciences including biotechnology.
+This course examines the intersection between political science and the life sciences.
+The course will examine the biological approach to human behavior, paying special attention to the implications of biological explanations of human behavior for ethics and the so-called natural moral sense, and the foundations of society and political life.
+Topics to be covered include the biological explanation of ethical choice, law, and international conflict, as well as the political and policy implications of new research in the biological sciences including biotechnology for justice and equality.
 Lecture 3 (Fall).

 POLS-295